NethServer/nethsecurity/docs/build.md

 ## Builder image

-The `nethserver/nextsecurity-builder` is a container image to build nextsecurity.
+The `nethserver/nethsecurity-builder` is a container image to build nethsecurity.
 It's based on `debian-slim` and contains a OpenWrt build environment ready to be used.

 ### How to build it